-An estimated 125,021 people aged 65 and over were hospitalised due to Falls in 2016–17.
+Solutions in falls prevention are vital as an estimated 125,021 people aged 65 and over were hospitalised due to falls in 2016–17.

 WHAT WE OFFER

-Types of injuries
+Types of Injuries

-For people aged 65 and over in 2016–17, injuries to the hip and thigh (22%) and head (26%) were the most common types of injury resulting from a fall.
-Rates of head injury were particularly high in Australians aged 85 and over.
-Fractures of the neck of the femur (also commonly called ‘hip fractures’) accounted for the majority of injuries to the hip and thigh (90%).
-Rates of injury to the head more than doubled over the period 2007–08 to 2016–17 for both men and women.
-In 2007–08, the rates of head injury among men and women were 469 and 477 cases per 100,000 population, respectively, compared with 832 and 865 cases per 100,000 in 2016–17.
+For people aged 65+ in 2016/2017, injuries to the hip & thigh (22%), and head (26%) were the most common types of injury resulting from falls.
+Rates of head injury were particularly high in Aussies aged 85+.
+Fractures of the head of the femur were responsible for 90% of injuries to the hip/thigh region.
+This recording took place between 2007-08 and 2016-17.
+Injuries to the head of the femoral bone increased almost twofold during the same period.
+In 2007–2008, the rate of head injuries among men and women was 469 and 477 cases per 100,000 population, respectively, compared with 832 and 865 cases per 100,000 in 2016–2017.

-In addition to the initial hospitalisations for these fall-related injury cases, there were more than 40,000 other fall-related hospital episodes (mainly for rehabilitation care) for people aged 65 and over in 2016–17.
-Taken together with the initial hospitalisation for a fall, there were 1.2 million days of patient care over the year, with the average total length of stay per fall-related injury case estimated to be 10 days.
-Overall, 1 in every 8 days spent in hospital by a person aged 65 and over in 2016–17 was attributable to an injurious fall.
+In addition to hospitalisations for these fall-related injury cases, there were more than 40,000 other fall-related hospital admissions.
+This was a record for older people in 2016/2017.
+In addition to the first fall hospitalisation, there were 1.2 million days of patient care.
+This is with the mean total length of stay per case of fall-related injuries being 10 days.
+In 2016-17, 1 in 8 days spent in the hospital by those aged 65+ resulted from injury.
+Usually, falling down caused these injuries.